Raman Ethanai Ramanadi: Plot

 "Saappattu" Raman is a bumpkin living in the village Poongudi.
 Having lost his parents in his childhood, he was raised by his grandmother.
-One day Raman gets a seizure, falls into the village tank and almost drowns until a woman named Devaki, who was informed by a witness, saves him.
+One day Raman gets a seizure, falls into the village tank and almost drowns until a woman named Devaki saves him.
 Devaki is the younger sister of Minor Rajarathnam, a zamindar and the richest man in the village, and has just returned from Madras.
 Raman becomes infatuated with Devaki, who only feels affection for him because of his childish nature, which others misinterpret as love.

 At night, Raman breaks into Devaki's bedroom and declares his love for her; to prove it, he jumps out of the window and survives the fall, only breaking a leg.
-After recovering, he visits Rajarathnam and requests him for permission to marry Devaki.
-Rajarathnam humiliates and beats Raman up, citing the fact that there are millionaire suitors for Devaki whereas Raman is poor.
+After recovering, he visits Rajarathnam and seeks permission to marry Devaki.
+Rajarathnam humiliates and beats Raman up, stating that there are millionaire queuing up to marry Devaki whereas Raman is poor.
 In response, Raman vows to become rich and marry Devaki.
 He then leaves to Madras looking for his fortune.

 In Madras, Raman struggles to earn money while doing menial jobs.
 He meets his best friend Mookurinji, now a film actor known as Gopi.
 With his help, Raman joins the film industry.
 At a shooting spot a writer is looking for someone to recite a dialogue.
 When no one volunteers, Raman jumps in and tries to impress the writer.
-His recitation does not impress the writer, but his enthusiasm and spirit wins the director's favour.
+His recitation does not impress the writer, but his enthusiasm wins the director's favour.
 He soon becomes a successful movie star known as Vijayakumar.